Introduction to Form 10 K

 2. Properties: It contains details of all the offices and assets held by the Business.

-3. Legal Proceedings: Details of all the judicial, regulatory and arbitration proceedings concerning matters arising in connection with the conduct of businesses.
+3. Legal Proceedings: Details of all the judicial, regulatory, and arbitration proceedings concerning matters arising in connection with the conduct of businesses.

 Part II: Financial Details

-5. Details of Sell and Purchase of Equity Securities: This subsection covers details of all the equity securities of the registrant sold during the fiscal year covered in form 10 K, also in the report they furnish the information of any buyback made in a month within the fourth quarter of the fiscal year covered by the report.
+5. Details of Sell and Purchase of Equity Securities: This subsection covers details of all the equity securities of the registrant sold during the fiscal year covered in form 10 K, also; in the report, they furnish the information of any buyback made in a month within the fourth quarter of the fiscal year covered by the report.

 6. Company’s Financial Data: Provide financial information about the company for the last 5 Years.

-7. Management’s Discussion and Analysis of Financial Condition and Result of Operations: In this section, the company gives there viewpoint on past year financial and Business performances, Management Discussions on the various risk associated with business, Details of critical accounting estimates and Judgements.
+7. Management’s Discussion and Analysis of Financial Condition and Result of Operations: In this section, the company gives their viewpoint on past year financial and Business performances, Management Discussions on the various risk associated with business, Details of critical accounting estimates and Judgements.

 - Disclosures of Market Risk: All companies in this section give information about business exposure to Market Risk.
 In this section, all the strategy taken or to be taken by management is also mentioned.